Travel Guide to Siargao – The Surfing Capital of The Philippines

 The island hopping tour goes normally to three islands, Guyam Island, Daku and Naked Island.
 Guyam island is on the way to the surf spot in Daku so I saw that one from the distance.
-Guyam looked like the ultimate paradise you see on the brochures of travel agencies – a small sandy island filled with coconut trees and surrounded by the most blue water ever.
-Daku is bit of a similar looking island but bigger one.
+Guyam looked like the ultimate paradise you see on the brochures of travel agencies – a small sandy island filled with coconut trees and surrounded by the bluest water ever.
+Daku is a bit of a similar looking island but bigger one.
 I didn’t touch the land in Daku, but I was surfing at the spot right next to it and enjoying its beauty from the sea.
 The price for island hopping tour is around 700 PHP per person including these three islands.

 Cruise around the island

 Rent yourself a motorbike and go exploring!
 You will need a motorbike (or bicycle if you want to stay fit) anyway for moving around, so why not go for a little further and explore the island a little.
-What I really love about Siargao is the beautiful unspoilt nature, which consists of countless palm trees, clean pristine beaches and some more palm trees.
+What I really love about Siargao is the beautiful unspoiled nature, which consists of countless palm trees, clean pristine beaches and some more palm trees.
 There is definitely no shortage of coconuts on this island!

 Apart from few towns and villages and one main road, the whole island is basically covered in coconut trees.
 What would be more liberating feeling than cruising on an empty street, wind running through your hair and nothing or no-one around except countless palm trees.
 Really, if you go a little further from the main road going from General Luna to Dapa, the streets are almost empty.
-Occasionally you encounter some water buffalos, goats, chicken or friendly locals, but traffic isn’t really an issue here.
-Most places were renting motorbikes for 400 PHP per day, but if you rent it for long term you may be able to negotiate the daily price to 300 PHP.
+Occasionally you encounter some water buffalos, goats, chicken or friendly locals, but traffic isn’t really an issue in Siargao.
+Most places were renting motorbikes for 400 PHP per day, but if you rent it for a long term you may be able to negotiate the daily price to 300 PHP.

 Places to visit